Quasi-linear theory of perpendicular ion heating by critically balanced turbulence: Acknowledgements

 \section{Acknowledgements}

 The authors thank T.~Bowen, B.~D.~G.~Chandran, M.~Kunz, A.~Mallet, R.~Meyrand, and M.~Zhang for interesting discussions over the course of this work.
-Support for ZJ was provided by a postgraduate publishing bursary from the University of Otago.
-Support for JS was provided by the Royal Society Te Ap\=arangi, through Marsden Fund grant MFP-UOO2221.
 High-performance computing resources were provided by the New Zealand eScience Infrastructure (NeSI) under project grant uoo02637.